NewthingAde/WEB-STACK-IMPLEMENTATION-LEMP-STACK-/README.md

 # WEB-STACK-IMPLEMENTATION-LEMP-STACK-

-This is a project which implement the use of Web Stack (LEMP STACK) In AWS
+This is a project which implement the use of Web Stack (LEMP STACK) In AWS.
+LEMP (Linux, Nginx, MySQL, PHP or Python, or Perl)

 ## CREATING EC2 INSTANCE ON AWS